 — How can access to health services for migrants and refugees be improved?

 — First of all, such access should be provided to asylum seekers.
 They should have a right to obtain national health insurance while waiting for the decision.
 With this objective, the Refugee Law (Federal Law 95 from 1997) should be modified in the part of medical help for asylum seekers.

 Next important step is to oblige employers to provide voluntary health insurance when contracting migrants; such insurance plan should cover emergency and routine medical care.

 I also want to mention tuberculosis, a socially significant disease.
 In Moscow, inpatient care for patients with tuberculosis is free of charge, but when a patient is checking out from the hospital, troubles start.
 TB clinics are territorial, which means patients should use a TB clinic in the district where they are registered.
 Our applicants often do not have residence registration and are denied outpatient care.
 This needs to change.

 Emergency care is provided in case of acute disorders and conditions of sudden onset, life-threatening exacerbations of chronic diseases (acute respiratory failure, cardiogenic shock, pulmonary embolism, etc.).
 This involves hospitalization after calling the emergency number 112.

-Routine medical care is provided for diseases and conditions which are not life-threatening and do not require emergency or acute care; in such cases a delay in medical help for some time would not lead to the impairment of a patient’s condition or threaten their life and health (diagnostic tests, vaccination, dynamic and outpatient follow-up for chronic diseases, pregnancy, etc.).
+Routine care is provided for diseases and conditions which are not life-threatening and do not require emergency care; in such cases a delay in medical help for some time would not lead to the impairment of a patient’s condition or threaten their life and health (diagnostic tests, vaccination, dynamic and outpatient follow-up for chronic diseases, pregnancy, etc.).
 There is no free of charge access to this type of care.